CREATE & PROTEST

 7

-Explore all the creative possibilities of plants and animals right in our backyard!
-Artists will engage with botanicals and animals using various artistic mediums including watercolor, colored pencil, acrylic and sculpture.
-They will make pigments out of plants, learn about native vs non-native species, and even learn to weave dream catchers and webs!
-Scientist artists will document their findings in their field notebooks, sketch local insects, fauna and flora, and explore the abundant habitat of our beloved Lake Merritt.
+Discover the wonders of plants and animals right in our backyard.
+Young artists will experiment with watercolor, colored pencil, acrylic, and sculpture.
+They’ll make pigments from plants, explore native vs. non-native species, weave dream catchers and webs, and sketch local insects, flora, and fauna.
+Students will also keep field notebooks as they observe the vibrant habitat of Lake Merritt.

 ACCESSIBILITY & INCLUSION